 Preparing for the Public Health Impacts of Climate Change

-Michigan Climate & Health Adaptation Program
+Michigan Climate & Health Adaptation Program (MICHAP)

-In 2010, the MDCH received a three-year grant from CDC to implement the strategic plan and participate in building a national "climate-ready states and cities" program.
+In 2010, MDHHS received a three-year grant from CDC to implement the strategic plan and participate in building a national "climate-ready states and cities" program.
 Part of the implementation plan is working with partners to educate the public about the health effects of climate change and have human health issues considered in state activities involving climate change.
-MDCH is working to incorporate climate change considerations into public health activities such as emergency planning, healthy communities, and communicable disease control.
+MDHHS is working to incorporate climate change considerations into public health activities such as emergency planning, healthy communities, and communicable disease control.
 Another important part of this project is to develop methods to quantify health effects attributable to climate change and design population vulnerability assessments.

 Climate Change Events Projected for Michigan: